stevenhughes08/May2017-FEWD-Class-Project/readme.md

-# FrontEndWebDev-ClassProject - Louie's Pizza
+xx# FrontEndWebDev-ClassProject - Louie's Pizza

 Louie has the best pizza in town, but his small pizza shop is only known to some die-hard local fans.
 Louie wants to expand his business and attract new customers so that more people can enjoy his amazing pizza.
 Louie has contracted you to build a website for "Louie's Pizza" and he has provided you with a PDF with what he wants the final product to look like.
 You will build a site that matches Louie's design in phases, with the final product being a marketing site that will help Louie grow his business.